ajoxe/ai_website/README.md

 # Natural Disaster Index

 Website to display interactive ML charts, graphs, and apps from different sources in a single place, with a unified UI.
-This is accomplished using Django to manage the data
+This is accomplished using Django to manage the data, because tbh, javascript is not really my thing.

 <img width="1792" alt="ndi_index" src="https://user-images.githubusercontent.com/32021190/197376140-0af79e8f-2586-4d4d-b7dc-76a65c766d52.png">
 <img width="1791" alt="ndi_grid" src="https://user-images.githubusercontent.com/32021190/197376144-639ec764-a0ee-4391-87b1-318f7742eb84.png">